Resources

 In some cases, your credit scores can be used to see how you deal with money.
 A landlord will use it as a gauge to see if you will pay rent on time.
 A cell phone service provider will use it to see if you can finance a cell phone.

-In order to have a FICO® score, you must have at least one active loan or credit card that reports to the credit bureaus for at least six months.
+In order to have a score, you need at least one active loan or credit card that reports to the credit bureaus for at least six months.
 The score doesn’t take into account a person’s income or assets.
 It looks at how well the borrower manages their loans and credit cards—whether they paid their bills on time, whether they keep their credit card balances low (ideally below 30 percent of the credit limit), and whether any of their debts turn into collections.

 Once a person has a loan or credit card that generates a credit score, it’s easy to build up your credit.
 The credit scoring system doesn’t look at how much you borrow, just that you pay it back.
 So that means that a $300 loan will produce the same results as a $3,000 loan.
 It’s also important to note that credit scores are sensitive to recent information.
 So make sure you are making regular on-time payments on a current loan or a credit card.
 Those payments can have an effect fairly quickly—usually within three to six months.